heartever/heartever.github.io/_pages/about.md

 **Papers published at top-tier security & crypto conferences: CCS'17, S&P'18, Eurocrypt'18, S&P'20, S&P'21.**

 **News: I will serve as a PC member for GenoPri 2021.**
-**News: Our paper on confidential attestation to be presented at DSN 2021.**
+**News: Our paper on confidential attestation is accepted by DSN 2021.**

 Education
 ------